Origins of Life and Evolution of Biospheres

 Origins of Life and Evolution of Biospheres is a peer-reviewed scientific journal established in 1968 covering astrobiology and origins of life research.
-It is the official journal of the International Society for the Study of the Origin of Life.
+It is the official journal of the International Astrobiology Society (previously known as the International Society for the Study of the Origin of Life).
 The journal's scope includes research on the origin, evolution, distribution, and future of life on Earth and beyond.
 Some examples of areas of interest are: prebiotic chemistry and the nature of Earth's early environment, self-replicating and self-organizing systems, the RNA world hypothesis and of other possible precursor systems, and the problem of the origin of the genetic code.
-According to the Journal Citation Reports, the journal has a 2016 impact factor of 1.000.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 2.0.

+In January 2024, the journal was renamed Discover Life and became gold open access.

 Abstracting and indexing

 The journal is abstracted and indexed in the following databases: